devbit-showcases/linux-challenges-desmetelise/BashShellScripting.md

 ## Challenge 3: Posten to API

-**Next the gathered information should be posted to the api of my-devices.**
+**Next the gathered information is posted to the api of my-devices.**

 ```sh